The Mahler measure of exact polynomials and special $L$-values of $K3$ surfaces: The Mahler measure of four-variable exact polynomials and special -values of surfaces

-Beilinson's conjecture for the algebraic part of the motivic cohomology of singular $K3$ surfaces reduce to the Borel's theorem.
-Let $X$ be a singular $K3$ surface with Picard rank 20 over $\Qbb$.
-We fix an orthogonal basis of $\NS(X)$, where $[D_j]$ denotes the algebraic equivalence class corresponding to the divisor $D_j$ defined over $\Qbb$.
-Then we have the following direct sum decomposition in the category of Chow motive $\CHM(\Qbb)$ with $\Qbb$-coefficients (see \eqref{halg})
+\end{prop} \begin{proof} We fix an orthogonal basis of $\NS(X)$, where $[D_j]$ denotes the algebraic equivalence class corresponding to the divisor $D_j$ defined over $\Qbb$.
+Then we have the following direct sum decomposition in the category $\CHM(\Qbb)$ of Chow motive over $\Qbb$ with $\Qbb$-coefficients (see \eqref{halg})